jterhark/CS361_VirtualMemorySim/README.txt

 Jake TerHark - jterha2
 CS361 - Memory Paging Simulation

+'vmpager_results.pdf' contains the results of running this simulator.

 To compile the program run 'make' or 'make vmpager' in this directory.

 The simulator takes 3 arguments where the first argument is always the file name of